jmontgom10/PRISM_pyPol/README.md

 can be followed with much less effort in Linux.
 Simply install the pre-requisite packages using `apt-get` or `yum` instead of Cygwin-setup.

+## 06_polarizationCalibration.py

+This script computes the polarization position angle offsets to be applied to correct the polaroid-rotation-angle reference frame to equatorial coordinates.
+It will also compute a single polarization efficiency to be used to correct the computed polarization percentage maps.

+This procedure requires the observation of polarization standard stars and their standard polarization percentages and polarization position-angles.
+This information must be supplied by the user, using the 'Target' value supplied for these observations in the 01_buildIndex script.

 ## 06_finalPolarimetry.py

+This script uses a cross-correlation method to align the averaged polaroid-rotation-angle images for each target and waveband, then it performs the necessary subtraction and division methods to compute polarization percentage and polarization position angle maps for the extended emission in each image.

+TODO This script should

 ## 07_photometricCalibration